Sargon of Akkad: Birth legend

 A Neo-Assyrian text from the 7th century BC purporting to be Sargon's autobiography asserts that the great king was the illegitimate son of a priestess.

 Only the beginning of the text (the first two columns) is known, from the fragments of three manuscripts.

 The first fragments were discovered as early as 1850.

 Sargon's birth and his early childhood are described thus:

 Similarities between the Sargon Birth Legend and other infant birth exposures in ancient literature, including Moses, Karna, and Oedipus, were noted by psychoanalyst Otto Rank in his 1909 book The Myth of the Birth of the Hero.
-The legend was also studied in detail by Brian Lewis, and compared with many different examples of the infant birth exposure motif found in European and Asian folktales.
+The legend was also studied in detail by Brian Lewis, and compared with many different examples of the infant birth exposure motif found in Eurasian folktales.
 He discusses a possible archetype form, giving particular attention to the Sargon legend and the account of the birth of Moses.
 Joseph Campbell has also made such comparisons.

 Sargon is also one of the many suggestions for the identity or inspiration for the biblical Nimrod.
 Ewing William (1910) suggested Sargon based on his unification of the Babylonians and the Neo-Assyrian birth legend.
 Yigal Levin (2002) suggested that Nimrod was a recollection of Sargon and his grandson Naram-Sin, with the name "Nimrod" derived from the latter.

 Family

 The name of Sargon's main wife, Queen Tashlultum, and those of a number of his children are known to us.
 His daughter Enheduanna was a high priestess of the moon God in Ur who composed ritual hymns.
-Many of her works, including her Exaltation of Inanna, were in use for centuries thereafter.
-Sargon was succeeded by his son Rimush; after Rimush's death another son, Manishtushu, became king.
+Many of her works, including her Exaltation of Inanna, were in use for centuries thereafter.Hallo, W. and J. J. A. Van Dijk, "The Exaltation of Inanna", Yale University Press, 1968 Sargon was succeeded by his son Rimush; after Rimush's death another son, Manishtushu, became king.
 Manishtushu would be succeeded by his own son, Naram-Sin.
 Two other sons, Shu-Enlil (Ibarum) and Ilaba'is-takal (Abaish-Takal), are known.